BlakePfeifer/BlakePfeifer/README.md

-## Hi there 👋 I'm Blake an IT Professional
+## Hi there 👋 I'm Blake an aspiring IT Professional

 <h2>👨‍💻 Information Technology Projects:</h2>